Julie Tarabula Knudsen

 Dr. Dane Knudsen grew up in sunny Savannah, Georgia, but headed north to the Georgia mountains to complete his Biology degree at Young Harris College.
 He graduated from the University of Georgia College of Veterinary Medicine, and has since enjoyed making the Cumming community his home.

 Dr. Knudsen cannot recall a time in his life when he did not have a profound compassion for animals and their welfare.
 Although he enjoys all aspects of veterinary medicine, his clinical interests include dermatology, dentistry, and ophthalmology.
 He is passionate about educating owners on preventive wellness care.
-During his free time, Dr. Knudsen enjoys relaxing with his wife, Dr. Julie, and son.
+During his free time, Dr. Knudsen enjoys relaxing with his wife, Dr. Julie, and sons.
 Their two golden retrievers, Scarlett and Grigsby, have special jobs taking care of them all.
 Dr. Dane also enjoys anything Georgia Bulldogs, especially football, being in the great outdoors, and exercising.

 He is a member of the American Veterinary Medical Association and the